letsgogeeky/twc/README.md

-# TWC: Trailing Whitespace Cleaner
+# TWSC: Trailing Whitespace Cleaner

-TWC (Trailing Whitespace Cleaner) is a Python package designed to clean up trailing whitespace in code files efficiently.
+TWSC (Trailing Whitespace Cleaner) is a Python package designed to clean up trailing whitespace in code files efficiently.
 It works for files in Git repositories, untracked files, or even entire codebases when not in a Git environment.

 ---